heroiclabs/nakama-docs/docs/nakama/concepts/iap-validation.md

 You'll need to set the value of Nakama's `iap.apple.shared_password` configuration flag to the value of the Shared Secret above.
 For more info, take a look at the [configuration](../getting-started/configuration.md#iap-in-app-purchase) page.

+!!!
+Note
+    For validating purchases for multiple applications, the configured `iap.apple.shared_password` can be overridden via the runtime [purchase validation functions](../server-framework/function-reference.md#purchases).

 ### Validate Purchase

 Nakama only supports validating iOS 7+ receipts.